 What Happens if You’re Hurt in a Commercial Truck Wreck?

 Truck accidents can occur due to many reasons such as mechanical errors, careless drivers, negligent actions, or bad weather.
-If you're involved in a wreck or other trucking accident you'll need to hire a personal injury attorney that has experience handling and winning truck-related lawsuits.
+If you’re involved in a wreck or other trucking accident you’ll need to hire a personal injury attorney that has experience handling and winning truck-related lawsuits.
 Furthermore, if you lost someone you loved in a commercial truck wreck, contact a professional death lawyer in Houston Texas as soon as possible.
-As an experienced Houston trucking collision attorney, Joe Stephens is ready to put his 30+ years of experience and legal expertise to work advocating for Texas truck drivers' rights in all accident situations.
+As an experienced Houston trucking collision attorney, Joe Stephens is ready to put his 30+ years of experience and legal expertise to work advocating for Texas truck drivers’ rights in all accident situations.

 Types of Trucking Accidents We Handle in West Houston and Across Texas: